 Comprising between 38 and 41 credits, you’ll take 26-27 core credits and choose 12 credits from concentrations.

 There is an internship requirement, though this may be waived for students working in a full-time capacity within a related field.
 Additionally, special courses subjects may be used towards program requirements where agreed with the program director.
-More information on this program’s courses can be found on this page.

 Weber State University